 For some, this is a simple matter of entering the info on a W2.
-For others, things can get much more complex.
+For others, things can get much more complex, especially if you, like so many RVers out there, run an online business.
 This is true whether you live in a sticks-and-bricks or an RV.
 However, there is RV tax deduction and credit information you should have, and there are some aspects of full-time RVing that could definitely complicate your taxes.

 The following is a collection of potential RV deductions for taxes and other information we think it’s important for full-time RVers to have when filing their taxes.

 That said, we aren’t RV tax professionals by any stretch, and don’t claim to know all the ins and outs of tax laws.
 Because of this, and because every situation is so unique, this article should be used as a starting point only.
 Everything learned here should be run by a tax professional before it is put to use.

 Let’s begin by discussing domicile vs residence vs tax home for RV tax purposes.
 Knowing the difference between the three is super important in order to ensure you file your taxes correctly.

 As a general rule, your domicile is the place where you hold a mailing address and where your ID is from.
 This is the address you include on your tax return, and is almost always where you will file your state tax return.

 Often, there are benefits (including tax benefits) to changing your domicile for the duration of your travels.
 For instance, many people choose to domicile in Texas or Florida because neither state requires residents to pay state income taxes.

 That said, your domicile does affect other things such as homeschool laws, insurance availability and costs, sales taxes on vehicles, etc. Therefore, you will want to research carefully when making a switch.